dnnsmnstrr/dnnsmnstrr.github.io/about.md

 I'm me.

 Check out my [life-timeline](https://dnnsmnstrr.github.io/life).
 It visualizes different events throughout my life on a weekly basis.
+I also once made a [CV](./lebenslauf.html) using HTML.

 You can also find me on various social media platforms: